hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/630_i_sharat_chakravarty.md

 — "O wise one, fear not; you have not to perish.
 Means there are for crossing the ocean of this round of birth and death.
 I shall show you the same way by which holy men of renunciation have crossed this ocean."
-He then asked him to read Âchârya Shankara's work named *Vivekachudâmani*.
+He then asked him to read Âchārya Shankara's work named *Vivekachudāmani*.

 At these words, the disciple went on musing within himself.
 Was the Swami in this way hinting at the desirability of his own formal initiation?
 The disciple was at that time a staunch orthodox man in his ways, and a Vedantin.
-He had not yet settled his mind as regards the adoption of a Guru and was a devoted advocate of Varnâshrama or caste ordinances.
+He had not yet settled his mind as regards the adoption of a Guru and was a devoted advocate of Varnāshrama or caste ordinances.

 While various topics were going on, a man came in and announced that Mr.